DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 #### **1. Enhance the Patient Experience for More Referrals**

 Over [60% of marketers](https://www.semrush.com/blog/word-of-mouth-stats/) agree that word-of-mouth is the most effective form of marketing.
-Meanwhile, around 78% of consumers tend to share positive recent experiences with people they know.
+Meanwhile, around 78% of consumers share positive recent experiences with people they know.

 Amidst consumerization, medical practice growth depends on word-of-mouth marketing heavily.
-To make sure it works for you, you need to enhance the patient experience by going beyond satisfactory to "stellar."
+To ensure it works for you, you need to enhance the patient experience by going beyond satisfactory to "stellar."

 A better patient experience begins by improving online access to patient care services.
 This includes: